VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/order-management/order-details/refunds.md

 ---
 ## Introduction

 Refund is a special type of payment when money is transferred back to a buyer.
-Typically a refund is initiated as a consequence of an item return.В It's also possible to issue a refundВ because of other reasons, without a return.В Refund must be credited to the purchase medium used in the original purchase.В In special situations, you may issue a refund to a new payment source.
+Typically a refund is initiated as a consequence of an item return.
+It's also possible to issue a refund because of other reasons, without a return.
+Refund must be credited to the purchase medium used in the original purchase.
+In special situations, you may issue a refund to a new payment source.
 For example, if the buyer used a now-expired credit card for the purchase, you may issue the refund to a new credit card.

 ## Creating a refund

-To create a refund, you must have appropriate permission and theВ order must be in a status of Complete.
+To create a refund, you must have appropriate permission and the order must be in a status of Complete.

 Steps to create refund:

-1. Open **Orders** module, select an Order from the list andВ open it.
+1. Open **Orders** module, select an Order from the list and open it.
-2. Click **Refund** button inside **Summary** tab.В
+2. Click **Refund** button inside **Summary** tab.
 3. A 2-step wizard appears.
 Enter refund amount, select a refund option: original source or a new credit card:
   <img src="../../../../assets/images/docs/Capture--.PNG" />
 4. Fill all new credit card data if Refund to a new credit card was chosen.